The study- and examination regulations are reworked at the moment. Current information can be found on the institute's website and on this site.

 For admittance to the master’s program applicants need to fulfill the following admission requirements:

 Bachelor’s degree or an equivalent degree with at least 60 credit points in one of the following disciplines: ethnohistory, Brazilian studies, history, Caribbean studies, Latin American studies, political science, social and cultural anthropology, sociology, economics or literary and cultural studies.

 Proof of Spanish or Portuguese language skills (level B2 CEFR) or similar.

 The admission is limited.

-The DSH - or German Language University Entrance Exam for Foreign Students - is obligatory for all applicants whose first language is not German and who have earned their initial degree from a university (or equivalent institution) where the language of instruction is not German have to present a B2 (GER) German certificate.
+Applicants whose first language is not German and who have earned their initial degree from a university (or equivalent institution) where the language of instruction is not German have to present a B2 (GER) German certificate.

 The master’s program in interdisciplinary Latin American studies links problem-oriented training in the disciplines of cultural anthropology, history, Literature Studies, Brazilian studies, Gender Studies, sociology, politics, or economics with regional foci and expert profiling.
 Thematic emphases are placed on the historical, political, and social transformation processes as well as the cultural dynamics of Latin America.
 In so doing, transregional and global processes of integration and interdependence, changing ideologies, and gender-specific questions are given special attention.